Using the Minerva module template and top tips for building modules - Staff Guide

 Learning Resources: [Change to Week/Unit # as appropriate]

-As part of the template, three weekly/unit Learning Modules have been added for you to start to develop your key learning resources e.g. lecture slides.
+As part of the template, three weekly/unit learning modules have been added for you to start to develop your key learning resources e.g. lecture slides.
+It is strongly recommended that module content be divided into weekly or unit-based chunks.
+Teaching content should be made available to students at least 48 hours before lectures/tutorials.

-Add as many weekly/unit Learning Module as you require, keeping to a consistent naming convention.
+Add as many weekly/unit learning modules as you require, keeping to a consistent naming convention.
 The naming convention can be changed to fit with the structure of your module(s).
-See Learning Modules for further guidance.

 Study Skills